 Sometimes this aspect is overlooked when we focus on the event itself (saying the shahadah) and consider it to be the ultimate goal of da`wah (Islamic outreach).

-We neglect – or consider it to be less important – the post-shahadah advice or curriculum given to new Muslims.
+We neglect – or consider it to be less important – the post-shahadah advice or curriculum that new Muslims need.

 1) Recognition of newcomers’ talents